Avenue of the Baobabs – Madagascar

 The Baobab trees remain largely due to their value as a source of food.

-The Avenue des Baobabs was granted temporary protected status in 2007 as Madagascar's first Natural Monument and in 2015 the area was given full protected status.
+The Avenue des Baobabs was granted temporary protected status in 2007 as Madagascar’s first Natural Monument, and in 2015, the area was given full protected status.
 Yet despite this, the area is under constant threat from further deforestation, pollution and the slash-and-burn techniques used here.

-Baobabs trees in Madagascar
+L'allée des Baobabs in Madagascar

 Avenue des Baobabs in Madagascar

-Avenue des Baobabs Madagascar
+L'allée des Baobabs in Madagascar

-Nomadic Backpacker Avenue des Baobabs Madagascar
+Nomadic Backpacker at the Avenue des Baobabs in Madagascar

 Nomadic Backpacker at the Avenue of the Baobabs in Madagascar

-Nomadic Backpacker Avenue des Baobabs Madagascar
+Nomadic Backpacker at the Avenue des Baobabs in Madagascar

-Nomadic Backpacker Avenue des Baobabs Madagascar
+L'allée des Baobabs in Madagascar

-Nomadic Backpacker Avenue des Baobabs Madagascar
+Nomadic Backpacker at the L'allée des Baobabs in Madagascar

 Do you need a 4WD to visit the Avenue of the Baobabs?